Wounded Knee Massacre: In other music

-In 2010, composer Roland Barrett published a song titled "Ghost Dances" for concert band.
-It was acclaimed as one of his better works, and it includes traditional music and rhythms.

 In 1973, the American rock band Redbone, formed by Native Americans Patrick and Lolly Vasquez, released the song "We Were All Wounded at Wounded Knee".
 The song ends with the subtly altered sentence "We were all wounded by Wounded Knee."
 The song reached the number-one chart position across Europe.
 In the U.S., the song was initially withheld from release and then banned by several radio stations.
 Richard Stepp's 2008 Native American Music Awards Native Heart nominated album The Sacred Journey, has "Wounded Knee" as its final track.

 In film

 The massacre has been referred to in films, including Thunderheart (1992), Legends of the Fall (1994), Hidalgo (2004), and Hostiles (2017).
 The 2005 TNT mini-series Into the West included scenes of the massacre.
 In 2007, HBO Films released a film adaptation of the Dee Brown bestseller Bury My Heart at Wounded Knee.
 The 2016 film Neither Wolf Nor Dog has its climax at the massacre site and was filmed on location there.